 Sony SLOG3 settings give you an amazing dynamic range and color information.
 Especially when paired with 4:2:2 10 bit color.
 To better understand the technicalities of Sony’s SLOG3 Settings, we highly suggest watching this youtube video by Gerald Undone.

-When filming in SLOG3, it’s a good rule of thumb to overexpose your image slightly.
+According to this youtube SLOG3 analysis, when filming in SLOG3, it’s a good rule of thumb to overexpose your image slightly.
 If you’re in even light, you can use your light meter and keep your exposure between +1.0 and +2.0

 When you’re in uneven light, such as, by a window, then we suggest exposing to the person’s skin color rather than relying on your light meter.
+Personally, I just eyeball this.

 During, it’s important that you DO NOT UNDEREXPOSE.
 Underexposing your image while using SLOG3 settings can introduce more noise and will be very difficult to edit with in post.
 Therefore, it’s best to invest in good lighting equipment for dark environments like evening wedding receptions.